RUCKBReasoning/SpreadsheetBench/README.md

 ## News

+[2025/04] We open-source all 912 questions and related spreadsheet files.
+Check the data in `data/all_data_912.tar.gz`

 [2024/09] 🔥 SpreadsheetBench has been accepted at NeurIPS D&B Track 2024 as a spotlight.

 [2024/07] 📑 Our paper was published on [arxiv](https://arxiv.org/abs/2406.14991).